-...
-Not only is this drug-money corruption a problem of enormous concern in its own right, but additional lawless behaviour is derived from it as well.
-For example, the entire southern California area was shocked in September 1999 when a former officer of the Rampart Division of the LAPD who had been convicted of stealing eight pounds of cocaine started testifying about drug-related offenses.
-He confessed that he and fellow officers had been stealing drugs and drug money from drug dealers, using prostitutes to sell the drugs for them, planting evidence, and committing perjury repeatedly in court.
 He further testifies that he and a fellow officer had shot an unarmed black man they believed was a drug dealer, after he was in handcuffs, and then framed him by planting a sawed off .22 rifle on him and testifying falsely that the man had assaulted them with it.
 That young man was convicted, and had already served three years of his twenty-three-year sentence before the truth came out.
-Worse yet, the police bullets will keep this man in a wheel-chair for the rest of his life."229 making it clear that more than hundred citizens had been wrongfully convicted.
-Similar stories have been told before, not least of the New York Police Department,230 and this is a problem with big city police squads.
-The personal relationship between them and the citizenry is not only strained, but a culture has evolved which makes officers prone to justify lying and other improprieties to beat criminals at their own game.
+Worse yet, the police bullets will keep this man in a wheel-chair for the rest of his life."221

+Subsequent investigation revealed that at least 28 more officers from the LAPD were involved in similar schemes, making it clear that more than hundred citizens had been wrongfully convicted.
+Similar stories have been told before, not least of the New York Police Department,222 and this is the way it mostly is with big city police squads.
+The personal relationship between them and the citizenry is not only strained, but a culture has evolved which makes officers prone to justify lying and other improprieties to beat the criminals at their own game.
 This immorality has planted deep roots, and former police officer Barry Cooper estimates that as much as 85 percent of the U.S. police force commit perjury, steal, and plant evidence to improve statistics.